Senator asked to drop proposal to convert Malesso property into military drill site

 By Jayvee Vallejera

-Gumataotao’s bill would allow the Guam National Guard to convert the property into a training facility and military exercise site.
-The bill was introduced last year at the request of then-adjutant general Brig.
-Gen. Mike Cruz, who first asked the CLTC for the property, which consists of 980,605 square meters of public land.
+This proposal was introduced last year at the request of then-adjutant general Brig.
+Gen. Mike Cruz, who sought the property, which consists of 980,605 square meters of public land.

-Writing on behalf of 1,130 residents who contacted the senator's and mayor's offices regarding the bill, Barnett and Champaco said setting aside 242 acres of public lands for military and law enforcement training would only worsen the affordable housing crisis that southern residents of Guam already face.
+Writing on behalf of 1,130 residents who contacted the senator's and mayor's offices regarding the bill, Barnett and Champaco expressed their concerns.
+They believe that setting aside 242 acres of public lands for military and law enforcement training would exacerbate the affordable housing crisis that southern residents of Guam already face.

-“Without the key pillars of community consideration and an open and democratic discourse, bills like 182-38 end up blindsiding the people and the village communities we all serve,” Barnett and Champaco said in their letter.
+“Without the key pillars of community consideration and an open and democratic discourse, bills like 182-38 end up blindsiding the people and the village communities we all serve,” Barnett and Champaco stated in their letter.
+This highlights the need for a more inclusive approach to land use decisions that affect local residents.

-Gumataotao’s bill is with the Committee on Land, Environment, Housing, Agriculture, Parks and Infrastructure.
+Gumataotao’s bill is currently with the Committee on Land, Environment, Housing, Agriculture, Parks and Infrastructure.
+The legislative process can often be complex, but it is crucial for community members to stay informed and engaged.

 Subscribe to